 Artist Olafur Eliasson has designed a ship-shaped bridge for the Christianshavns Kanal in Copenhagen, Denmark.

 Called Cirkelbroen, the 32 metre-long bridge will consist of five circular platforms, each with its own mast.

-Construction is due to be completed in 2012.
+Construction of the cable-stayed crossing is due to be completed in 2012.

 Here's some more information from Eliasson:

 OLAFUR ELIASSON DESIGNS NEW BRIDGE FOR COPENHAGEN